- Distinguish between child abuse or neglect and poor caregiving practices (violations of policy)

 Child Accountability and Supervision: Admission and Release

-Your family child care program should have standard operating procedures for the admission and release of children.
+Your program has standard operating procedures for the admission and release of children.
+Learn about your program’s policies related to releasing children.
 Children should only be released to:

 - Parents or legal guardians